fusioncharts/dev_centre_docs/fusiontime/fusiontime-component/time-navigator.md

 The major features of **Time Navigator** include the following:

-* Shows the entire underlying data (including all data series) as data plots, in general line.
+* Shows the entire underlying data (including all data series) as data plots.

 * Has a scroll bar with scroll buttons at both the ends.